breatheco-de/knowledge-base/content/how-to-start-a-project.md

 ## 1) What Github repository are you trying to open?

 The most critical step is recognizing which repository you want to open; there are two options:
-- Some projects require starting from scratch but using one of 4Geek's templates.
+- Some projects require starting from scratch using one of 4Geeks' templates.
-- Other projects come with pre-written code; you need to fork and clone the project's principal repository before opening it.
+- Other projects come with pre-written code; you need to fork and clone the project's main repository before opening it.

 Ensure you understand the URL of the repository you need to open.

 ## 2) The repository is a template? (only for templates)

 Once you know precisely the repository you need to open, navigate to that repository, and keep in mind the process will be a little different if the repository is a template.
-If your repository its not a template, move to `step 3`.
+If your repository is not a template, move to `step 3`.

-Some repositories are meant to be re-used every time you start a new project, at 4Geeks we have created several templates for HTML/CSS, React, Python, etc. [Here is the full list.](https://github.com/4GeeksAcademy/Templates-Boilerplates).
+Some repositories are meant to be re-used every time you start a new project, at 4Geeks we have created several templates for HTML/CSS, React, Python, etc. [Here is the full list](https://github.com/4GeeksAcademy/Templates-Boilerplates).

 You can tell if the repository is a template because it contains a button to `Use this template`.

 ![](https://raw.githubusercontent.com/breatheco-de/knowledge-base/main/images/template.png)

 If the repository is a template, you will start by creating a new repository based on the template.
-Click on the button button that says `Use this template`; a dropdown menu will be dispayed.
+Click on the button that says `Use this template`; a dropdown menu will be displayed.
 You have to click the option that says `Create a new repository`:

 ![image](https://user-images.githubusercontent.com/109599459/230989999-aeba16c4-c1c1-460a-b1bb-94631de6ccc4.png)

 You'll be redirected to a new view where you'll create your new repository.
-Click the `Select an owner` button; a dropdown menu will be desplayed.
+Click the `Select an owner` button; a dropdown menu will be displayed.

 > ⚠️ Important: If you are currently part of the 4Geeks Academy coding bootcamp, make sure to select it on this dropdown, otherwise you will not get free hours of Github Codespaces.

-You have to give your repository a name: We strongly recommend prepending your github username followed by the name of the project you'll be working on.
+You have to give your repository a name: We strongly recommend prepending your Github username followed by the name of the project you'll be working on.
 For example `githubusername-my-project-name`:

 ![image](https://user-images.githubusercontent.com/109599459/230991453-38566874-f844-4027-9e7d-3662c7548c66.png)